 The year was 1957 and 12 years had passed since the second world war.
-Poland was in the midst of rebuilding and the Communists ruled the country.
-Products where scarce but that didn’t let Barbara and her grandma Paulina stop them.
-Using old Polish rural traditions and methods, thought to her by her grandma, Barbara made her first ever collection of rag-dolls.
-Even though nobody knew it then, these rag-dolls where harbingers of what was eventually to come.
+Poland was rebuilding and the Communists ruled the country.
+Products were scarce but that didn’t let Barbara and her grandma Paulina stop them.
+Using old Polish rural traditions and methods, thought to her by her grandma, Barbara made her first-ever collection of rag-dolls.
+Even though nobody knew it then, these rag-dolls were harbingers of what was eventually to come.

 “I will never forget my grandma, she inspired in me the thought and will to create, to make something out of nothing, to improve on what is already there.
 I have carried these lessons with me all my life in everything that I have ever done.
 They have carried me through the hardest of times and allowed me to always see the beauty in everything and the possibility in anything.” – Barbara Bukowski

-The first dolls had been made and forgotten, Barbara had met her husband - the love of here life, Janusz Bukowski.
+The first dolls had been made and forgotten, Barbara had met her husband - the love of her life, Janusz Bukowski.
 They lived happily in a new place, a different place, a place where they had met, and their love had flourished.
 The winter snow was already melting, and Barbara was pregnant.
-After a long day of work preparing for her next big show, Barbara was at home reminiscing about her own childhood while imagining and planning her soon to be born babies first years.
-While sitting there she suddenly remembered the voice of her beloved grandma instructing here on where to cut and where to sew.
-Once again she was that five year old girl in her grandmas loving and watchful company.
-In that place of bliss she decided to do what she always did, to create.
-This time though it wasn’t a rag-doll, it wasn’t even a toy, it was the sense of security that her grandma had once laid upon her that she now wanted her first born baby to receive.
+After a long day of work preparing for her next big show, Barbara was at home reminiscing about her childhood while imagining and planning her soon-to-be-born baby's first years.
+While sitting there she suddenly remembered the voice of her beloved grandma instructing her on where to cut and where to sew.
+Once again she was that five-year-old girl in her grandma's loving and watchful company.
+In that place of bliss, she decided to do what she always did, to create.
+This time though it wasn’t a rag-doll, it wasn’t even a toy, it was the sense of security that her grandma had once laid upon her that she now wanted her firstborn baby to receive.
 After a few days, Kanini, as he later became known, was ready.
-Together with the Bukowskis’ and all their family and friends Kanini waited for the moment when he would finally meet his new best friend.
+Together with the Bukowskis’ and all their family and friends, Kanini waited for the moment when he would finally meet his new best friend.

 Two years after the arrival of Patrick once again the hour drew nearer.
-This time the routines where in place and the knowledge of what was about to happen likewise.
-Kanini was still larger than Patrick and Barbara was still putting on shows.
+This time the routines were in place and the knowledge of what was about to happen likewise.
+Kanini was still larger than Patrick and Barbara was still singing.
 Lifted by life and the love for her son she would sing her heart out across theaters in Stockholm.
 This time though intuition was no longer a factor.
-Barbara’s experience as a parent together with her diploma in psychology had given her a deep understanding of the importance of love from the very first beginning of a child’s life. channeling all her energy, creativity and naturally love, she created her second ever teddy bear, Misiulinek.
-To this day these treasures of emotion, symbols of devotion and whispers of a lifelong feeling of security inspired by Barbara’s grandma are carried by her sons.
+Barbara’s experience as a parent together with her diploma in psychology had given her a deep understanding of the importance of love from the very first beginning of a child’s life. channeling all her energy, creativity, and love, she created her second-ever teddy bear, Misiulinek.
+To this day these treasures of emotion, symbols of devotion, and whispers of a lifelong feeling of security inspired by Barbara’s grandma are carried by her sons.

 It is interesting how cause and effect sometimes work.
 Guessing what effect your choices will bring is never easy.
 Pinpointing the cause of your situation on the other hand can sometimes leave a person full of moments to reflect upon.
-Some call it fortune, while others call it divinity and others yet claim its random.
+Some call it fortune, while others call it divinity and others yet claim it's random.
 The result of two seemingly separate lives, full of choices, lead Barbara and Janusz to their first shared professional success.
-In 1991 Bukowski Design was awarded the prestigious prize of “best booth” on the Formex trade fair in Stockholm.
+In 1991 Bukowski Design was awarded the prestigious prize of “best booth” at the Formex trade fair in Stockholm.
 Measured in today’s terms, a memory to cherish.
-Measured in what was, a push towards the possibility of accomplishing one self.
+Measured in what was, a push towards the possibility of accomplishing oneself.

-With their new-found renown and confidence inducing confirmation, the married couple now strived to spread what they together represented, further than ever before.
-That amazing feeling of their loving attitude being, not only accepted, but even cherished by like minded people allowed them to find the strength to push boundaries like never before.
-Bukowski Design started appearing on trade fairs in Germany and Barbara would happily exhibit her huge world of tiny creations.
+With their newfound renown and confidence inducing confirmation, the married couple now strived to spread what they together represented, further than ever before.
+That amazing feeling of their loving attitude being, not only accepted but even cherished by like-minded people allowed them to find the strength to push boundaries like never before.
+Bukowski Design started appearing at trade fairs in Germany and Barbara would happily exhibit her huge world of tiny creations.
 Every one of them different, with its own soul and personality.
-Barbara would carry her whole life with her, all her friends and most importantly her family in the form of those creations, introducing them to the world.
+Barbara would carry her whole life with her, all her friends, and most importantly her family in the form of those creations, introducing them to the world.

-Over the years Bukowski Design has built a portfolio of teddy bears born from the collaboration with other great companies.
-One such example is “Benny” that was produced for Volvo.
+Over the years Bukowski Design has built a portfolio of teddy bears born from collaboration with other great companies.
+One such example is “Benny” which was produced for Volvo.

 Over the years there have been many members of our family portrayed by Barbara.
 And every consecutive year some more join our ranks.
 Here are a select few from the last years representing all the ones that came before and after.